HAadams/ConnectFour/README.md

 3. Repeat steps 1-2 until a pattern is formed.
 4. If no pattern forms and grid is full, "its a tie!" message will appear and no one get a point.
 5. Tap "New Game" to start a new game while maintaining current scores.
-6. Tap "Reset Stats.." to reset the Player's and AI's scores.
+6. Tap "Reset Game & Stats" to reset the Player's and AI's scores.

 ### A pattern is formed and a winner is declared if one of the following happens:
 1. Four same colored tokens connect consecutively in the horizontal direction